MahmoudAlshawwa/Library-app/README.md

 Subjects should be covered in the projec

-OOP [object oriented programming].
+OOP [object oriented programming] and
-Sqlite.
+Sqlite and
-Inheritance.
+Inheritance ,
 and more...